iamgauravaawanke/ai-resume-analyzer/README.md

       Fetch Analysis via FastAPI
                      │
                      ▼
         Display Results Dashboard
 ```

 ### Workflow Summary

+### Workflow Summary

 1. User uploads a resume in PDF format.
-2. The backend validates and stores the uploaded file.
+2. The backend validates and processes the uploaded file.
 3. Resume text is extracted using **PyPDF**.
-4. The extracted text is sent to the **Gemma/Qwen LLM** with a structured prompt.
+4. The user selects a target career role.
+5. Relevant knowledge is retrieved from **ChromaDB** using embeddings.
+6. Resume content, target role, and retrieved context are sent to the **Gemma/Qwen LLM**.
-5. The AI generates structured JSON containing ATS score, summary, skills, missing skills, and suggestions.
+7. The AI generates structured JSON containing ATS score, skills, missing skills, suggestions, and career insights.
-6. The analysis is stored in **PostgreSQL**.
+8. The analysis is stored in **PostgreSQL**.
-7. The backend returns an `analysis_id`.
+9. The backend returns an `analysis_id`.
-8. React navigates to the Results page.
-9. The frontend fetches the analysis using the `analysis_id`.
+10. React fetches the analysis and displays the results dashboard.
-10. The AI-generated dashboard is displayed to the user.

 # 📂 Folder Structure
 resume-analyzer/